idoub/jul/tutorials/intro.md

 ## Modules
 Please see the documentation for the individaul functions on the left.

-Please see the [module tutorial](@tutorial module) for information on how to implement new modules.
+Please see the [module tutorial]{@tutorial module} for information on how to implement new modules.

 ## Building
 To build **JUL** simply clone the library, modify **.modules** to include the modules that you need, and run `npm install`.
 Concatenated and minified files will be placed in a new **dist** folder and documentation will be generated in a **public** folder.